TadiHemasaiDurgaPrasad-2004/NEWGIT/README.md

 ~~hemmasaidurrgaprrasadd~~
 Hii my name is hemasai<sub>I am studing btech in ACET in the stream of IT branch!<sub> (a+b)<sup>2<sup>
 <h6><ins>SAI</ins></h6>
-> note: his is a Git platform and markdownlist!!
+> note: this is a markdownlist